coderhard/marvels-irving-web/README.md

-# marvels-irving-web
+# MOI-webpage
-Code for The Marvels of Irving ASP.net Website
+The website for the Marvels of irving Robotics Club
+Collaborators:
+* Adam Jaffery
+* Ali Karim
+* Esam Elkhodari
+* Moaz Shahid